 What About Tattoo Lotions?

 There are some lotions and balms made specifically for tattoos, and they all come with mixed reviews.
 Personally, I find them all similar and use them, well . . . sometimes.
 Another alternative is unscented lotions.
 Some artists will even recommend just letting the tattoo 'breathe' and air dry.
 This can get itchy and painful, though.

 To be virtually infection free, try to follow some of these guidelines:

 - When you wash your tattoo, use an antibacterial soap.

 - If your tattoo is rubbing on your clothes and you only wash them once every few days, then learn how to do some laundry!

 - Don't fall into a lake or pond or swamp.
 Tattoos are open wounds.

 - Don't expose your tattoo to anything that you wouldn't put your mouth on.

-- If you do accidentaly get your tattoo dirty then wash right away.
+- If you do accidentally get your tattoo dirty, then wash it right away.